marxanweb/marxan-server/README.md

 ```

 ## Updating
-To download and apply the latest updates to marxan-server:
+To download and apply the latest updates to marxan-server (not as sudo):
 ```
-cd marxan-server/
 ./unix_update.sh
 ```